monix/monix.io/_tut/docs/3x/reactive/observable.md

 ### Observable.evalOnce

-`Observable.evalOnce` takes a non-strict value and converts it into an Observable that emits a single element and that memoizes the value for subsequent invocations.
+`Observable.evalOnce` takes a non-strict value and converts it into an Observable that emits a single element and memoizes the value for subsequent invocations.
 It also has guaranteed idempotency and thread-safety:

 ```tut:silent